guessit-io/guessit/docs/presentation.rst

 sha1, ...), but also the Media Player Classic hash that is used (amongst others) by OpenSubtitles and SMPlayer, as well as the ed2k hash.

-If you have the 'guess-language' python module installed, GuessIt can also analyze a subtitle file's contents and detect which language it is written in.
+If you have the 'guess-language' python package installed, GuessIt can also analyze a subtitle file's contents and detect which language it is written in.

+If you have the 'enzyme' python package installed, GuessIt can also detect the properties from the actual video file metadata.